tedmoore/Serge-Modular-Archive-Instrument/README.md

 ![Full SMAI](./documentation/figures/serge-full.jpg)

+## How to Use This Application:

+1. You'll need to download the [latest release](https://github.com/tedmoore/serge-archive-oF/releases/latest) from this repo.
+2. Download a patch (essentially a folder of files) from [this Google Drive folder](https://drive.google.com/drive/folders/1LRe2oOUYgVRhTToPmIJWTU4CTBDvpJhz?usp=sharing).
+It will contain:
+    - `wav` audio files containing the synth sounds
+    - a `csv` file containing the data of the audio analyses
+    - a `json` file containing some additional data needed for the software to load the data
+3. Open the application downloaded in step 1.
+    - The first thing that will happen is the software will ask you to choose a folder: select the folder downloaded in step 2.
+4. Make sound.
+Refer to the User Manual (in-progress) found in this repo for more instructions.

+## How Does This Work?

-## Recording & Analysis
+### Recording & Analysis

-For each patch included (currently there are five) we recorded tens of thousands of one-second samples of different parameter settings by systematically stepping through parameter combinations (sent to the Serge using the [Expert Sleepers ES-3](https://www.expert-sleepers.co.uk/es3.html).
+For each patch included we recorded tens of thousands of one-second samples of different parameter settings by systematically stepping through parameter combinations (sent to the Serge using the [Expert Sleepers ES-3](https://www.expert-sleepers.co.uk/es3.html).
 These samples were then analyzed using the [FluCoMa](https://www.flucoma.org/) Toolkit for analyses such as [pitch](https://learn.flucoma.org/reference/pitch/), [spectral descriptors](https://learn.flucoma.org/reference/spectralshape/), [timbral descriptors](https://learn.flucoma.org/reference/mfcc/), [loudness](https://learn.flucoma.org/reference/loudness/), and more.
 The data set created is then reduced to two dimensions using [PCA](https://learn.flucoma.org/reference/pca/) and then [UMAP](https://learn.flucoma.org/reference/umap/).

-## Control
+### Control

 These audio samples can then be accessed by navigating a two-dimensional plot (plus color), which can show the sound samples according to pitch, pitch confidence, loudness, spectral centroid, spectral flatness, or either of the two UMAP dimensions.